qustavo/laravel-fragment-caching/README.md

 </ul>
 ```

-First time we load that view, Framwwork will run 3 queries:
+First time we load that view, Framework will run 3 queries:
 ```sql
 select * from "posts"
 select * from "users" where "users"."id" = '5' limit 1